 Lera Kelemen holds an MA in Information Experience Design from the Royal College of Art, where she graduated with Distinction.
-She completed her Fine Arts degree in 2018, and was honoured with the Art Encounters Award for her graduation project.
+She completed her Fine Arts degree in 2018, and received the Art Encounters Award for her graduation project.

 Selected residencies and exhibitions include: Green Skin/Crevice solo show at Borderline Art Space (RO, 2021), I Feel Something, Don’t Know What group show at Zacheta Gallery (PL, 2021), Green Skin/Affective Interstice at Art Encounters (RO, 2021), Kunsthalle Bega residency (RO, 2019), Niki Artist-Run residency (DE, 2020), TM2023 commission (RO, 2020), Staycation group show at Catinca Tăbăcaru Gallery (RO, 2022), If Anything Else Survives at Potential Project (GR, 2021), Royal College of Art grad show (UK, 2022).